Want to eat organic but scared of the cost? These simple tips will help you learn how to eat organic on a budget yet

 4. Stretch Meat with Beans or Rice

-Stretch Mexican type of dishes with beans and/or rice.
+Stretch Mexican style dishes with beans and/or rice.
 I always add some black beans to our taco meat and sub part beans for the ground beef in chili too.
 We actually prefer both of those things that way!

 5. Shop at Aldi

 If you have an Aldi grocery store nearby, check them out.
 They have a decent selection of organic products at great prices!
 If you’ve never shopped there, be sure to take along a quarter for the grocery cart (you’ll get it back!) as well as your own grocery bags (although you can also buy them there if you prefer).

 6. Cook from Scratch